At Least 21 Women Have Accused Donald Trump Of Sexual Assault & Misconduct

 E. Jean Carroll Is Just One Of 20+ Women Who Have Accused Donald Trump Of Sexual Assault & Misconduct

-Writer E. Jean Carroll, who recently claimed that Donald Trump raped her in a dressing room at Bergdorf Goodman about 23 years ago, is far from the first woman to accuse the president of sexual assault, harassment, or misconduct: At least 21 women have done so, in incidents occurring from the early 1980s to 2016.
+Writer E. Jean Carroll, who recently claimed that Donald Trump raped her in a dressing room at Bergdorf Goodman about 23 years ago, is far from the first woman to accuse the president of sexual assault, harassment, or misconduct.
+Trump responded to Carroll's allegation by saying that she was "totally lying" and "not my type".

 "The moment the dressing-room door is closed, he lunges at me, pushes me against the wall, hitting my head quite badly, and puts his mouth against my lips," the 75-year-old wrote in her forthcoming book What Do We Need Men For?
 A Modest Proposal, out July 2.